 A certification body must have at least one auditor.
 Auditors at a minimum must:

-- have a Bachelor's Degree in Forestry or related discipline with at least 1 years of experience in forest management and/or the timber industry manufacturing supply chains; - have completed at least 1 audit and/or completed MFCC participatory audit training.
+- have a Bachelor's Degree in Forestry or related discipline with at least 1 years of experience in forest management and/or the timber industry; - have completed at least 1 audit and/or completed MFCC participatory audit training.